Eelis Peltola

 Drivable area segmentation in harsh conditions

-Our research focuses mainly on exploring deep learning methodologies for the perception sensors commonly utilized on automated mobile machinery: camera and LiDAR.
+My research focuses mainly on exploring deep learning methodologies for the perception sensors commonly utilized on automated mobile machinery: camera and LiDAR.
 Because training data from harsh environments and unstructured terrain scenarios is scarce, special focus is given to expanding the capability of drivability estimation models in scenarios where little training data is available.
 This is done by utilizing simulated and augmented data together with real-world data.
+Well-generalizable models which are fast to tune for new scenarios are more reliable to perturbations and cheaper to start using.